MertonZhang/GitTest/readme.txt

 ﻿Git is a version control system.
 Git is free software.
 Git is good.
-I like git so much.
+I like git so much!